ajonesb/React-Markdown-Editor/README.md

 - When a line starts with `#` and `##` it is rendered in a `h1` and `h2` block respectively.
 - When a line starts with `---` a `hr` element is rendered.

-## Guidance

-We are using React and you are free to use any CSS solution you like and install small helper libraries like lodash, but keep dependencies to an absolute minimum.

-Keep the implementation simple, there are no bonus points for implementing more than what is required, we just want to see your ability to write clean JavaScript code, use React, and reason about some logic.
-You can put everything into the `App.tsx` file.

-Please timebox yourself to 1-2 hours and commit regularly.

 ## Development Environment

 This is a regular stripped down [Create React App](https://create-react-app.dev) project with typescript: